 Bloodmobiles are an essential component of LifeStream’s blood collection efforts and make it convenient for donors to give the gift of blood.
 In a typical year, we collect 72,000 units (pints) from mobile blood drives to help trauma and cancer patients, and for surgeries at local hospitals and medical facilities.
 Without our bloodmobiles, we would not be able to meet local patients’ needs.

 Our mobile staff also provide blood donors with valuable health information during the screening process.
 In 2019, LifeStream provided “mini-physicals” to 125,000 blood donors.
 These “mini-physicals” assessed each person’s pulse, temperature, blood pressure, cholesterol and hemoglobin.
-All blood donations are also tested for infectious diseases and the presence of COVID antibodies.
+All blood donations are also tested for infectious diseases.

 On behalf of present-day and future patients who count on a caring community, thank you!